-– SECURITY GUARDS – guards that protect our children 24 hours a day at our locations.
-Between $100-$300
+SECURITY GUARDS protect our children 24 hours a day at our locations.
+Between $100-$300 needed.

-HOH Director, Brian Thomson, is needed to go to these countries to do extensive training to ensure our excellence is maintained in all of our countries.
-He raises his own funds separately and travels an average of 5 times a year.
+HOH Director, Brian Thomson, is needed to go to many countries to do extensive training to ensure our level of excellence is maintained.
+He raises his own funds separately and travels an average of 4 times a year.
 Every trip costs a minimum of $4000.
-We are starting a new location almost every week and starting in a new country almost every month.Countries we are working in right now: Congo, Kenya, Rwanda, Burundi, Malawi, Mozambique, Uganda

 To keep our administration fee at the low rate of 10%, we fundraise separately towards administration fees.